SFB-ELAINE/ckanext-vtkjs/README.rst

 ckanext-vtkjs
 =============

-This is a CKAN extension that provides views for STL and some VTK files (currently only `polydata` formats) for CKAN resources.
+This is a CKAN extension that provides views for STL, VTP, VTI, and VTK PolyData files, as well as ZIP archives containing OBJ files.

 ------------
 Requirements